Betts' grounder hits 3B bag, Bosox end 4-game skid, beat A's | WHIZ News

 OAKLAND, Calif.
 (AP) — Mookie Betts’ two-out grounder hit the third base bag and popped into the outfield for a tiebreaking, two-run double in the ninth inning, and the Boston Red Sox broke a four-game losing streak by beating the Oakland Athletics 6-3 on Wednesday night.

-After starting off 1-5, the World Series champion Red Sox caught a break and ended Oakland’s four-game winning streak.
+After starting off 1-5, the World Series champion Red Sox caught a break and ended Oakland’s four-game winning string.

-With two outs in the ninth, Blake Swihart and Jackie Bradley Jr. both singled and advanced on a wild pitch by Fernando Rodney (0-1).
-Betts then hit a grounder down the line and, with Gold Glove third baseman Matt Chapman in position to make the ball, the ball struck the base, bounced high in the air and landed in the outfield grass.
+With two outs in the ninth and the score 3-all, Blake Swihart and Jackie Bradley Jr. both singled and advanced on a wild pitch by Fernando Rodney (0-1).
+Betts then hit a grounder down the line and, with Gold Glove third baseman Matt Chapman in position to make a backhanded play, the ball struck the base, bounced high in the air and landed in the outfield grass.

 Betts wound up on second, and the AL MVP scored on a triple by Andrew Benintendi.